Corporate Sales Training

 Sales Optimization: Tools, Habits, Process for Greater Sales Success

 Do your salespeople manage the client and sales process or are they simply reacting to the potential client?
-Are their questions thoughtful, and how deep is their discovery?
+Are their questions thoughtful?
+How deep is their discovery?
 How effectively do they manage their time and effort?
-Do they sell based on features or do they make the benefit/value connection?
-These are the kinds of questions that we ask our clients to see if our sales training might be a good fit.
-They also are the types of improvements that have lead to closing more deals, faster, and at higher margins.
+Do they sell based on features or do they make a clear connection between benefits/value and buyers’ needs?
+Have they adjusted to virtual selling?
+These are the kinds of questions that our sales training answers, providing habits and tools that will are immediately applicable and provide proven performance improvement.

 With something so important, why take a risk?
-SNI brings 23 years, 6 continents, and 250,000+ participants of negotiation training experience.
-Work with us to get: Instant Impact.
-Sustainable Skills.
-Measurable Results.
+SNI brings 25 years, 6 continents, and 250,000+ participants of sales, negotiation, and influence training experience.

 Sample Course Outline

 Take a look at a typical sales training program

 Our clients say we offer the best sales training programs as a result of our ability, as sales trainers, to integrate our content and tools into our client’s current training and processes, and leverage the existing skills of their salespeople in the most effective way possible.

 How do we do it?
 Below is an example of one of our most requested sales training program structures.
 It was built to address the specific business needs of a client’s sales team.

 This module introduces participants to SNI’s Systematic Approach to Sales, LEAD (Line-Up Engage, Action, Deliver), as outlined above.
 Whether it gets bolted on to your sales process or it becomes your sales process, this module lays the groundwork for the rest of the program.